The League winners, 1981 & European Cup Winners, 1982

 Houghton who introduced a young hard-shooting left-winger like himself,

-also signed one of Villa's greatest ever goalkeepers, Nigel Sims
+also signed one of Villa's greatest ever goalkeepers, Nigel Sims, and after the

 '57 cup win, the marvellous striker, Gerry Hitchens